qtopie/antigravity-sdk-go/README.md

 A **community Go port** of the [Google Antigravity Python SDK](https://github.com/google-antigravity/antigravity-sdk-python).

 > ⚠️ **Disclaimer**: This project is an **independent, community-developed** Go implementation.
 It is **NOT** an official Google product and is **not affiliated with or endorsed by Google LLC** in any way.
 The official SDK is Python-only; this Go port was written independently by [qtopie](https://github.com/qtopie) based on the Python source.

+Note that currently localharness is not supported in MacOS amd64

 ## About